-The second type of is the service account.
-It offers several additional features such as the possibility to create your own website, Wechat application and so on.
-In terms of publication, posts per per month are limited.
-This account is perfect if you want to open a WeChat store and enjoy additional features to engage your followers.
+The second type is the service account: it offers several additional features such as the possibility to create your own website, Wechat application, and so on.
+In terms of publication, posts per month are limited.
+This account is perfect if you want to open a WeChat store and enjoy additional features to engage with your followers.

 A WeChat Newsletter strategy should revolve around published consistently to increase readership and improve readers engagement.
 The published content should also be diverse and of high quality.
-Finally and most importantly, the published articles should provide value to your reader.
+Finally and most importantly, the published articles should provide added value to your readers.

 An additional feature you could use is linking your WeChat account with your website or WeChat mini-site.
-Finally, what is great with WeChat is that unlike email newsletters, readers don’t have to exit WeChat because everything happens in the app even when visiting an external web page.
-Users remain within the app!
+Finally, what is great with WeChat is that, unlike email newsletters, readers don’t have to exit WeChat because everything is within the app even when visiting an external web page.

 As you can see, using WeChat in conjunction with other amazing features: Wechat store, auto-reply, and many others.
 WeChat alone is great but coupled with Weibo (a well-established micro-blog) it is even better for any business wishing to enter or grow in the Chinese market.

 For example, for Perfect Diary’s official account on WeChat, an article is automatically sent to followers, which contains a little guide about features and promotions.
 People receive a link to the brand’s Mini Programs as well as a gift.